 Certain courses in the Nursing Program are considered co-requisite and must be taken concurrently.
 All Theory, Practicum/Simulation and Skills courses at the Junior and Senior Levels are co-requisite.
-Students who do not successfully complete a Theory, Practicum/Simulation or Skills course must repeat the course failed and all co-requisite courses.
+Students who do not successfully complete a Theory, Practicum/Simulation or Skills course must repeat the course failed and all co-requisite courses and tuition is charged.